 Our world currently works on a scientific model – our rational minds want to know that something will work before we commit to a change.
 By gathering stories from people who’s lives have been transformed by yoga, we collectively offer up that proof to our rational mind, saying “See – it worked for this person.
 And that person.
 Maybe it can work for me too.”

 One person who has had great success with using yoga, meditation and lifestyle changes to manage a serious health condition is Hillary Rubin.
-I first wrote about her in this article How a yoga practice can manage Multiple Sclerosis – Hillary Rubin’s story.

 Since publishing that story, Hillary and I have been in touch, and she’s kindly agreed to be interviewed about her journey since she was first diagnosed with Multiple Sclerosis back in 1996.